haveno-dex/haveno-docs/docs/the-project/payment_methods/Amazon_eGift_card.md

 Then make sure you mark your payment as sent in Haveno.

-#### Step 4.
+#### 4.4 Step 4.
 Seller Gets Notification

 Once the buyer sends the gift card, the seller will receive an email or SMS message letting them know about their gift card.
 **Note:** If the seller didn't receive a notification, you can have Amazon send another notification (email or SMS) from the Recent Orders section on Amazon.

 Upon checking the payment (making sure it's the right amount etc), the seller must confirm the payment in Haveno to complete the trade.

 Optionally, the seller can also acknowledge the gift card through Amazon, which would send the buyer an email letting them know the seller has received their gift card.

+#### 5. See also

+TODO